Emergence of Network Bifurcation Triggered by Entanglement: Conclusion

-{ \bf Conclusion---} In summary, we presented a novel bifurcation mechanism for non-linear dynamical systems governed by the anti-symmetric Lotka-Volterra equation.
-The bifurcation point occurs whenever the stable and unstable fixed points are exchanged by a control parameter.
+In summary, we presented a novel bifurcation mechanism for non-linear dynamical systems governed by the ALV equation.
+The bifurcation can be observed whenever the stable and unstable fixed points are exchanged by a control parameter.
 As an application, we focused on evolutionary networks, where the control parameter is characterized by the shared entanglement in the microscopic interaction.
 Furthermore, we performed numerical simulations to verify that such a bifurcation phenomenon is robust against the change in the network topology.
-In principle, the bifurcation mechanism can occur in other dynamical systems governed by the ALV equations as well, including predatory-prey oscillations in population biology, condensation of bosons far from equilibrium, plasma oscillation, kinetics of chemical reactions, where the dynamics is governed by the anti-symmetric Lotka-Volterra equation.
+In principle, the bifurcation mechanism can occur in other dynamical systems governed by the ALV equations as well, including predatory-prey oscillations in population biology, condensation of bosons far from equilibrium, plasma oscillation, kinetics of chemical reactions, where the dynamics is governed by the ALV equation.